Senior FELINE CARE FAQs

 Mental health is easy to overlook, in both people and pets.
 It’s easy to assume the disinterest in playing or interacting is from age, when in reality many other factors may be contributing to your pet’s behavior change.
 Look for changes in their pattern of sleep, interest in playing, or eating habits.
 The confused, disoriented pet may vocalize for no apparent reason, be more clingy than normal, or exhibit anxiety.

-Dogs who are feeling discomfort may pace, pant, vocalize or be restless at night, and may not show any physical limitations during the day.
-The effects of pain or sore muscles may be more noticeable to the dog at night.
+Cats who are feeling discomfort may pace, pant, vocalize or be restless at night, and may not show any physical limitations during the day.
+The effects of pain or sore muscles may be more noticeable to the cat at night.

 Cats can have high blood pressure, which can present as confusion.
 Trouble with vision and hearing can also contribute to confusion and vocalizing.